 The Corsair A55 is a 75th-anniversary reinterpretation of the 1970s classic that helped pioneer the jogging craze.

-- Design & Build: This premium model features a luxury blend of high-density textile and cowhide suede.
+- Design & Build: This premium model has a luxury blend of high-density textile and cowhide suede.
 It includes an original thin sockliner that provides surprisingly superior cushioning despite its slim profile.

-- Comfort & Fit: It boasts a high overall rating of stars.
-Most users find it "immediately comfortable," with one reviewer stating it felt like a "custom shoe designed just for me".
+- Comfort & Fit: It has a high overall rating of stars.
+Most users find it “immediately comfortable,” with one reviewer stating it felt like a “custom shoe designed just for me”.

 - Limitations: The higher heel collar may cause rubbing on the Achilles if worn without socks.
 Additionally, the leather/suede construction offers limited breathability in hot climates.